grandman28/Ticket-booking-app/README.md

 # Ticket booking app

 This app is created in C++ language as as a project for college.
-The app is developed for a travel agency who has 2 types of users: admin user and client user.
+The app is designed for a travel agency who has 2 types of users: admin user and client user.

 The admin is able to log in its menu with some existing credentials, and then he will be able to add, delete a tour and to see all existing bookings.